AlecMerves/Routablility-Driven-Placement/README.md

 Currently this project only implements the partitioning step of circuit automation.

 ### COMPILING
+This program was written on a Windows 10 machine with the GCC compiler.
+The makefile uses UNIX commands from Bash.
+Maybe at a future date these will be made platform independent.

 If Make is available on your device:
 Just enter "make" or "make all" into the command prompt in this directory.